PeterJochem/Turtlebot_Navigation/README.md

 I used the gtest framework for testing my Rigid2D library.
 This was extremly helpful for debugging and I will definitely use gtest again!
 I also used rostest to test that my ROS nodes were being set up correctly.
 More details about testing can be found in the rigid2d package.

 # Doxygen
 I also used Doxygen to generate documentation of files, classes, and methods.
-The Doxygen documentation is available at
+The Doxygen documentation is available [here](https://peterjochem.github.io/Turtlebot_Navigation/html/index.html).

 # ROS Packages
 I implemented a few ROS packages for this project.
 Below is a quick description of each.
 More details can be found in the README.md for each package.